Luke Mitchell trial - Untested samples? FOI response

 Some questions

 If the samples were in a file marked 'tests brought no results', doesn't this indicate that they were tested?
-Even if there was indeed the absence of a reference number, the samples were identified as semen - a stage in the process often referred to as 'confirmatory', where the use of staining and strip tests, for example, are used.
+Even if there was indeed the absence of a reference number, the samples were identified as semen - a stage in the process often referred to as 'confirmatory', where strip tests, for example, are used.
 If they were only tested to the stage of confirming semen, why would they be in a list titled 'tests brought not results' when the confirmation of semen is a result in itself?
-Surely, 'no results' would imply that further testing was done but no results could be obtained?
+Surely, 'no results' would imply that further testing was done but no specific results could be obtained?

 The Scottish Police Authority were asked whether they were aware of any untested samples in Jodi's case.